On March 12, 2019, from A… K….. DDS

 By writing (selling) covered calls, and when I get assigned and am in cash then writing (selling) cash-secured uncovered puts on ABBV each week, I have recovered about half the losses over a year.
 I will continue to do that.

 What are the habits of highly effective investors?
 What two habits did I ignore?
 What is the redeeming feature in this sad tale?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us